 6 - Cool Clothing

 In summer we want to be as cool and comfortable as possible, so you’ll find us wearing cotton, linen and other natural fibers that breathe when we’re at home or out and about.
 But if we’re going fishing, birding or hiking, you just might find us wearing technical clothing.
-Fear not, no silicon was harmed in the making of these clothes.
-They’re manmade fibers that wick moisture away from our bodies and dry quickly.
+These are clothes made with fibers that wick moisture away from our bodies and dry quickly.
 Sometimes they even have vented backs, and often include UPF protection.

 7 - Hangout in a Hammock!